bhisaac/5eFP/5eFP-SRD.md

 >> You gain the ability to channel divine energy directly from your deity, using that energy to fuel magical effects.
 You start with two such effects: Turn Undead and an effect determined by your domain.
 Some domains grant you additional effects as you advance in levels, as noted in the domain description.
 >>
 >> When you use your Channel Divinity, you choose which effect to create.
 You must then finish a short or long rest to use your Channel Divinity again.
 Some Channel Divinity effects require saving throws.
-When you use such an effect from this class, the DC equals your cleric spell save DC.
+When you use such an effect from this class, the DC equals your cleric spell DC.
 >>
 >> **_Turn Undead. (action)_** You present your holy symbol and speak a prayer censuring the undead.
 Each undead that can see or hear you within 6 squares of you must make a Wisdom saving throw.
 If the creature fails its saving throw, it is turned for the rest of the encounter or until it takes any damage.
 >>